 - Semifinalists: $100 (eight winners)

 US students enrolled in grades 8-12 can apply to this scholarship to win one of 15 awards ranging from $500 to $5,000.
 You must complete the online application and submit an essay of no more than 800 words on the topic cited on the website.
-The deadline is February 14, 2019.
+The deadline for 2020 hasn't been announced, but will likely be in mid-February.

 - 1st place: $5,000